This article will review the best shoes to wear on a rowing machine.

 Regardless of other considerations, you want your shoe to fit snugly and be comfortable.
 If the shoe is loose, it is likely to slip while you’re in the middle of your workout, which could be dangerous.

 Obviously, you need to make sure that you get the right shoe size for you.
-The higher quality shoe that you purchase, the better the fit you will be.
+The higher the quality shoe that you purchase, the better the fit you will be.
 Do not skip out on quality for a lower price when it comes to your rowing shoes.
 Rowing is an intense activity and quality, reliable shoes will give you the support and confidence that you need to bring your best.

 When you’re smashing out rowing PR you don’t want anything that can slow you down.
 That includes carrying extra weight on your feet.
 That’s why the lighter your shoes are, the better.